henningsieh/growagram-v2/docs/prd/activity-feeds-and-follow-system.md

 #### Calculated Fields Logic

 - **Grow Status** is determined by examining the growth stages of all plants associated with a grow:
-  - **Growing:** At least one plant in stages: Planted, Seedling, Vegetative, or Flowering
+  - **Growing:** At least one plant in stages: Planted, Seedling, Vegetation, or Flowering
   - **Harvested:** At least one plant in stages: Harvested or Curing

 ---